ceeeKay/Q2Eaks/README.md

 server variable: `sv_target_id`

-Print target ID (player name) in players' HUDs.
-Players can toggle enable/disable with 'id' command.
+Print target ID (name of who you're looking at) in players' HUDs.

+Once enabled on the server, players can individually enable/disable via the `id` console command.

 ### Faster Projectiles